 To overcome the limitation of the SPM being created at a single design point $\delta_s$, and to realize it across a broader range of system configurations, we propose a ``tuned boundary" strategy.
-The physical intuition is to enforce the single-particle resonance condition locally at the boundaries, regardless of the bulk parameters.
-We achieve this by modifying the stiffness of the boundary springs ($K_{2,1}$ at the left edge and $K_{2,N+1}$ at the right edge) such that the natural frequency of the isolated boundary mass matches the frequency where the bulk effective stiffness vanishes ($\Omega_s$).
-This requires satisfying the condition $K_{2,\text{boundary}}/M = \omega_s^2$, which yields the closed-form tuning expressions:
+The physical intuition is to enforce the SPM condition locally at the boundaries, regardless of the bulk parameters.
+We achieve this by modifying the stiffness of the boundary springs ($K_{2,1}$ at the left edge and $K_{2,N+1}$ at the right edge) such that the natural frequency of the isolated boundary mass matches the frequency where the bulk effective stiffness vanishes (\textit{i.e.}, $\omega_s$).
+This requires satisfying the condition $K_{2,\text{boundary}}/M = \omega_s^2$, where $K_{2,\text{boundary}}$ denotes the stiffness of either boundary spring.
+This condition yields the closed-form tuning expressions:

 This tuning effectively ``pins" the edge mode to the attenuation singularity curve ($K_{1,\text{eff}}=0$) across the parameter space.
-We note that this creates a ``defective'' boundary which does not support a topological edge mode in a strict sense; however, we suggest this is of interest regarding preservation of the single particle localized edge mode.
+We note that this creates a ``defective'' boundary which does not support a topological edge mode in a strict sense; however, we suggest this is of interest regarding preservation of the single-particle localized edge mode.
 Previously, Yousef \textit{et al.}~\cite{yousef2024blueprint} have tuned eigenfrequencies of edge modes in a BrG by tuning the edges.
-However, such a study in LRGs or its impact on localization remains unexplored to the best of our knowledge.
+To the best of our knowledge, such a study in LRGs or its impact on localization remains unexplored.
 The efficacy of this strategy is demonstrated in Fig.~\ref{fig:disorder}(c).
 With tuned boundaries (and no disorder), the edge mode frequency perfectly tracks the orange dashed line corresponding to the attenuation singularity.
 Consequently, the edge mode maintains an IPR of exactly 1 over a broad range of $\delta$, extending the SPM from a point-like phenomenon to a stable phase across a parameter space.
 Note that this tuning modifies the boundary conditions sufficiently to close the gap for BrG-based edge modes, which disappear, while new edge modes appear in gap I for $\delta < \delta_-$.